HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 such an exemption.

-PROJECt DESCRIptION: Each of the four schemes show building envelopes
+PROJECT DESCRIPTION: Each of the four schemes show building envelopes

 for a Ski Club building of 1200 to 1400 square feet and a ski museum

-building .of 3,000 to 4,000 square feet.
+building of 3,000 to 4,000 square feet.
 Two story structures could

-then be designed to acconunodate 2000-2800 square feet and 6000-8000
+then be designed to accommodate 2000-2800 square feet and 6000-8000

 square feet respectively.
 An off-street parking area for 21 to 23